Still Gotta Mean Something

-"Still Gotta Mean Something" is the fourteenth episode of the eighth season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on April 1, 2018.
+"Still Gotta Mean Something" is the fourteenth episode of the eighth season and 113th episode overall of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on April 1, 2018.
 It was written by Eddie Guzelian and directed by Michael E. Satrazemis.

 Plot

-In flashback, Jadis plays dead to save herself from the massacre of the Scavengers by Simon and the Saviors.
-In the present, she takes time to compose herself before collecting a captive Negan and carrying his modified baseball bat, "Lucille", and a suitcase.

-Meanwhile, the Hilltop community regroups after the Saviors' attack.
-Tara unsuccessfully tries to sway Daryl that Dwight is still loyal to them after the attack; Michonne tries to convince Rick to read his son Carl's last message to him, but he cannot come to do it; Morgan feels guilt for Henry's disappearance, as Henry had been seeking vengeance on Jared, the Savior that killed his brother and Morgan's pupil Benjamin.
-He goes out to look for him, accompanied by Carol.
-They find a walker with Henry's weapon through it, and Morgan believes Henry must be dead and instead heads further down the road, while Carol goes in the direction the walker came from to find Henry.

-At the junkyard, Negan tries to apologize for what happened to her people, recognizing that Simon had gone against his orders in wiping out the Scavengers, but Jadis is steadfast and threatens to kill him.
-While she is out of sight, he is able to access her suitcase, containing a gun and pictures from her past; he convinces her to talk lest he destroy them with a flare.
+In flashback, Jadis (Pollyanna McIntosh) plays dead to save herself from the massacre of the Scavengers by Simon and the Saviors.
+In the present, she takes time to compose herself before collecting a captive Negan (Jeffrey Dean Morgan) and carrying his modified baseball bat, "Lucille", and a suitcase.
+Negan tries to apologize for what happened to her people, recognizing that Simon had gone against his orders in wiping out the Scavengers, but Jadis is steadfast and threatens to kill him.
+While she is out of sight, he is able to access her suitcase, containing a gun and pictures from her past, convincing her to talk lest he destroy them with a flare.
 He reveals that he named his bat after his late wife, Lucille, and, like Jadis' pictures, his bat is the last thing he has to remember his previous life.
 Jadis' wristwatch beeps, and she suddenly rushes Negan to get the flare, but it is knocked out of their hands into a puddle, and extinguishes.
 She races off to get another flare as a helicopter hovers briefly overhead before disappearing, too late to see Jadis' second flare.
 Jadis breaks down into tears, and she lets Negan go; he offers her to come with him and follow a new path, but she refuses.
-Jadis also refuses to answer Negan's questions about the helicopter.
+Negan promises Jadis to get justice for her murdered people.